Node Experience

 The node has been running smoothly for months now.
 The key was:

-• Proper monitoring setup
+• Proper monitoring setup (Grafana dashboard is a lifesaver)

 • Regular updates (following their Discord)